GodotSteam/GodotSteam-Docs/docs/changelog/godot3.md

 - Added: new Remote Play function `startRemotePlayTogether()`
 - Changed: UGC function`setItemTags()` to have new argument for admin tags
 - Changed: compatible with Steamworks SDK 1.58
-- Changed: in-editor docs now reflect all changes
+- Changed: in-editor docs now reflect all
 - Fixed: `gamepad_text_input_dismissed` signal passing back string instead of int for `app_id`

-## Version 3.20.1 Changes
+## Version 3.20.1

 - Fixed: wrong variant type for `join_requested`

-## Version 3.20 Changes
+## Version 3.20

 - Added: full GodotSteam documentation into the editor
 - Added: `steamShutdown()` to allow Steamworks to be manually shutdown